OpenNTI/nti.docs.platform.enduser/editorguide/basics.rst

 .. warning:: You may not have permission to delete all discussions.

-**To permanently delete links simply remove link from your Lesson's page**
+**To permanently delete links simply remove link from your Lesson's page.**